userexperior-technologies/integration-guide/docs/third-party.md

 ## Firebase Google Analytics
 ### Integration
-#### 1. Switch On the Firebase Crashlytics in UserExperior Settings
+#### 1. Switch On the Firebase Google Analytics in UserExperior Settings

   Go to UserExperior Dashboard > Go to your app folder > Go to Settings > Select Integrations > Switch On **Firebase Google Analytics**